 One of the major Disneyland rites of passage is when a child finally hits the height requirement for a particular ride!
-Did you know that a majority of rides don’t have any height requirements making Disneyland a perfect place for everyone to enjoy, despite their age or stature.
-But there are certain Disneyland height restrictions you should be aware of before your trip.
+Did you know that a majority of rides don’t have any height restrictions?
+This makes Disneyland a perfect place for everyone to enjoy, despite their age or stature.
+But there are certain Disneyland ride height requirements you should be aware of before your trip.

 Disneyland Ride Height Requirements

 Is your child tall enough to ride all of the Disneyland attractions?
 How tall do you need to be to go on ALL of the Disneyland rides?
 How will you know which Disneyland rides have restrictions?

 There’s more to know than JUST height!
 Follow these tips about Disneyland ride height requirements so you’re prepared in advance.